AmanTariq1/2023-SE-29_DIP_TASK_01/README.md

 # 2023-SE-29_DIP_TASK_01
 DIP – Task 1

-Description:
-This task uses Python, OpenCV, and Matplotlib to read a colored image, convert it from BGR to RGB, split RGB channels, convert the image to grayscale, apply binary thresholding, and display all results using Matplotlib subplots.
-Steps:
-Read image using OpenCV
-Convert BGR to RGB
-Split RGB channels
-Convert to grayscale
-Apply binary thresholding
-Display images using Matplotlib
+Color Channel Analysis and Binary Conversion (Task 01)

+This Python program performs color channel analysis and intensity conversions on a user-uploaded colored image.
+It separates the image into its Red, Green, and Blue components, creates a grayscale version, and generates a binary image using thresholding.
+All versions, including the original image, individual color channels, grayscale, and binary images, are displayed side by side for visual comparison.
+This allows users to study color distribution, analyze intensity variations, and understand the effect of thresholding on image segmentation.

+Libraries: OpenCV, Matplotlib